Plane Polarization in Comptonization process : a Monte Carlo study: General results and Comparison with observations

 \subsection{Geometry dependency}

 With having spherical corona we compute PD and PA for two extreme sets of spectral parameters.
 Particularly for large optical depth, the PD values are always less than 0.03 for photons of energy $<$ 10 keV.
-Recently IXPE has measured PD for many XRBs sources, and for a few sources the estimated PD is greater than the 0.03 in 2 $-$ 8 keV energy band.
+Recently IXPE has measured PD for many XRBs sources, and for a few sources the estimated PD is greater than the 0.03 in 2 $-$ 8 keV energy band \cite[e.g.][]{Krawczynski-etal2023, Jayasurya-etal2023}.
 Authors explained the comparatively large PD mainly in terms of different possible geometry for scattering medium in the disk.
-In section \ref{sec:Chandra} we had noticed that the PD also depends on incident photon direction, see the table \ref{tab-IV} for Case IV; also see, e.g., Case I for the variation of PD as a function of $\theta$.
+In section \S\ref{sec:Chandra} we had noticed that the PD also depends on incident photon direction, see the table \ref{tab-IV} for Case IV; also see, e.g., Case I for the variation of PD as a function of $\theta$.
 Therefore, the dependency of PD on the geometry can be happened in terms of either distribution of incident photon direction or distribution of $\theta$-angle for the escaped Comptonized photons, or both.
-Thus, to understand the dependency of PD on geometry for simplicity we ad-hocly exclude the some range of $\theta$ of the Comptonized escaped photons in estimation of PD without bothering about the spectra.
+To understand the dependency of PD on geometry for simplicity we ad-hocly exclude the some range of $\theta$ of the Comptonized escaped photons in estimation of PD without bothering about the spectra.
+However, in appendix \ref{sp-pol} we argue that in Thomson limit the Comptonized spectrum is independent of $\theta$, and thus the spectra would not get changed in these cases.
 The results are shown in Figure \ref{fig:mod1-2geo}.
 The left and right panels are for the Model 1a and 2 respectively.
 For Model 1a we consider two sets of $\theta$ range, [30,180$\degree$] and [0,150$\degree$]; while [45,180$\degree$] and [0,135$\degree$] for Model 2.
 We find that PD values after excluding the backward direction are smaller than the PD obtained by excluding the forward direction for both models.
 This is because of the $\theta$-angle distribution of escaped photons, in which the maximum photons escape the medium with $\theta$ = 0, see Figure \ref{fig:escap-theta}.
 Hence, for considered geometry for both models the magnitude of PD is around 0.04 or above when we exclude the forward direction of escaped photon.